 Changes in a baby's breathing rate or pattern, using other muscles and parts of the chest to breathe, or changes in color may mean the baby is having respiratory distress and needs immediate medical attention.

-Signs of respiratory problems may include, but are not limited to, the following:
+Signs of respiratory problems may include the following:

 Flaring nostrils.
 A baby who is having trouble taking in enough air will have nostrils that widen with each inhaled breath.

 Retracting.
 Another sign of difficulty taking in air is retracting, when the baby is pulling the chest in at the ribs, below the breastbone, or above the collarbones.